beryanow/c-programming-labs/Lab_12 (Kruskal Algorithm)/README.txt

 DESCRIPTION:
 Find minimal spanning tree.
-Prim's Algorithm.
+Kruskal's Algorithm.

 INPUT:
 String #1: an integer number N [0..5000] - a number of vertices in the graph.